iamrohandey/OBJECT-DETECTION-/README.md

 Ultralytics (for YOLO): pip install ultralytics

-Create a Python file (e.g., main.py) for your project.

 Loading the YOLO Model:
 Initialize the YOLO object detector with pretrained weights (e.g., yolov8s.pt).